zenglenn42/inversion-of-control/README.md

 ![alt](docs/images/kcd-accordion.png)

+You _invert_ control by enabling the component consumer to extend behavior in their scope rather than wedging their novel use-case into your code.

 ### 2. Nested Accordion

 To illustrate Kent's point about extensibility, I implement my own _nested_ Accordion variant.

-In the process, I sketch out an Accordion that supports two more types of reducers (besides the 'expansion behavior' reducer):
+In the process, I sketch out an Accordion that supports two more types of reducers beyond his behavior reducer:

 - input data reducers